 What should I look for when buying a table tennis table?

-There are a number of considerations when buying a table tennis table, however the key factors include:
+If you want to start playing ping pong there are a number of considerations when buying a table tennis table, however the key factors include:

 - The amount of space you have